TheOneandOnlyRiVin/CSUN_CIT210/Lab Assigments/Lab Assignment 2.md

 In this script, it is asking the user to add an additional input, then using the `read` command to create a variable called `FILENAME` containing a string with the additional input.
 Then it creates a file using said string and echos back to the command line that it has been created.

 Save and exit from Nano.
-Run the script and make sure to double check that the script successfully created the file.
+Run the script using whatever file name you want.
+Make sure to double check that the script successfully created the file.

 ## Task 2.2: Troubleshooting Bash Scripts